Schwinger dark matter production: Cosmic evolution and dark sector relic abundance

-In summary we can have dark charged particles as the dark matter for masses as light as $\sim 10\,MeV$ if the conductivity is constant after inflation and as heavy as $m_\chi \sim 10^{10}\,GeV$.~This mechanism generically prefers larger Hubble scales at the end of inflation in the range $\Hend \sim (10^{8} - 10^{14})\,GeV$.~In the end we are left with dark electrons (scalar or fermion) as the dark matter under the influence of a feeble dark QED force mediated by a massless (or very light) dark photon.
+In summary, in the $\lambda > 1$ strong force regime we can have dark charged scalars as the dark matter for masses as light as $\sim 0.1$\,eV and $100$\,eV for fermions and as heavy as $m_\chi \sim 10^{12}$\,GeV in both cases.~The dark gauge coupling can span the range $10^{-9} - 1$ while the Hubble scale at the end of inflation can span essentially the entire range allowed by astrophysical bounds.

-We can also examine the parameter space independently of the mechanism for generating the dark electric field by plotting contours of $\Omega_\chi / \Omega_{\rm CDM} = 1$ as a function of the ratios $g_D E/\Hend^2$\,vs.\,$m_\chi/\Hend$.~We show these contours in~\fref{DMplots2} for $\epsilon_R = 0.75$ and only the $\alpha \gg 2$ case where all of the production occurs during inflation and thus is independent of the unknown conductivity after reheating.~This also allows for comparison to the parameter space in the strong force~\cite{Bastero-Gil:2023htv} regime ($g_D E > H^2$) where the Schwinger production necessarily occurs only during inflation and requires $\epsilon_R \gtrsim 0.5$.~We see that while in the strong force regime we are limited to $m_\chi \gtrsim \Hend \sim 10^{14}\,GeV$, the weak force case can accommodate Hubble scales down to $\Hend \sim 10^{8}\,GeV$ and dark matter masses in the range $m_\chi \simeq (10^{8} - 10^{10})\,GeV$.~These results hold for any mechanism which can generate a dark electric field during inflation which leads to Schwinger production of dark electron pairs.